using-system/LightningPay/documentation/client-lnd.md

 ## Introduction

-LND Client is shipped with `LightningPay` package (NET Standard 2.0 library).
+LND Client is shipped with `LightningPay` package.

 [More info about LND](https://github.com/lightningnetwork/lnd) (Github Project)